 Degrees Fahrenheit = [°C] × 9 / 5 + 32

 The prevailing winds on Adriatic are Jugo (SE), Bora (NE), Maestral(NW), Tramontana (N), Pulenat (W) and Levant (E).
-In the summer months you will most likely have moderate thermical NW maestral winds during the day and light Burin (NE) during the night.
-Don't mistake Bura with Burin!
-Although it has the same direction, has completely different character.
+In the summer months you will most likely have moderate NW maestral winds during the day and light Burin (NE) during the night.
+Don't mistaken Bura with Burin!
+Although same direction, has a completely different character.

 A perfect sailing day in summer:

-When you wake up there might still be a light thermical Burin (NE) 5-10 knots blowing from the mainland.
+You ususally wake up with a light thermic Burin (NE) blowing from the mainland.
 As the land cools down in the night, there is always light breeze blowing towards the sea.
-You might encounter dead calm air and glassy sea before noon.
-What a great opportunity for a swim.
+Expect dead calm air and glassy sea almaost always before noon, which is a great opportunity for a swim.
 Around noon a light breeze might occur mostly from southern direction, swiftly turning into a moderate NW breeze (12-18 Knots) called the Maestral.
 Which is the strongest in the late afternoon hours and will completely diminish before dusk.

 Maestral wind will always blow as the sun moves during the day, especially when high pressure field is over the Europe.
 Which is a good prediction for sunny weather for at least 3-4 days ahead.

 Croatia weather can be quite tricky though.
 Mostly due to the closeness of mountain barriers, a light summer NW "Maestral" breeze from the seas, can easily turn into near gale force "Bura" winds from the NE mainland.
 If "Bura" warning is issued - don't push your luck, there are many sailors that tried, and got "burned".
 Even though it only happens rarely in summer and more often in September then in June.
-There is always weather warning issued beforehand.
+Please remebmer to monitor the weather warnings to avoid surprices!

 If you want to charter a bareboat in Croatia, you need a valid skipper's license that is issued by the state authority of the country that you are coming from.
 For sailing in the Croatian territorial waters, you need a valid nautical certificate of competence (ICC) and a VHF radio certificate.
-If you are not sure that your permit is adequate, please find here if the certificate issued from your country is competent for Croatian waters.
+If you are not sure your permit is adequate, please check here whether the certificate issued from your country is competent for Croatian waters.